ray-project/ray/doc/source/tune/tutorials/tune-distributed.rst

 Tune automatically restarts trials in the case of trial failures (if ``max_failures != 0``), both in the single node and distributed setting.

-Tune restores trials from the latest available checkpoint.
-In the distributed setting, Tune automatically syncs the trial folder with the driver.
-For example, if a node is lost while a trial (specifically, the corresponding Trainable actor of the trial) is still executing on that node and a checkpoint of the trial exists, Tune waits until available resources are available to begin executing the trial again.
+For example, let's say a node is pre-empted or crashes while a trial is still executing on that node.
+Assuming that a checkpoint for this trial exists (and in the distributed setting, :ref:`some form of persistent storage is configured to access the trial's checkpoint <tune-storage>`), Tune waits until available resources are available to begin executing the trial again from where it left off.
+If no checkpoint is found, the trial will restart from scratch.
 See :ref:`here for information on checkpointing <tune-trial-checkpoint>`.